- やさしい日本語

 The labor shortage in the construction industry is an urgent issue

-The construction industry is suffering from a serious labor shortage.
-The number of people employed in the construction industry peaked at 6.85 million in 1997, and has fallen to 5.05 million as of November 2020.
-In the construction field, where it is still difficult to secure human resources despite efforts to improve productivity and secure domestic human resources, a system has been established to accept foreign nationals who have a certain level of expertise and skills and can immediately contribute to the construction industry.
-This is the "specified skilled workers System."
+The construction industry is suffering from a growing labor shortage.
+The number of employees in the construction industry peaked at 6.85 million in 1997 and has decreased to 5.05 million as of November 2020.
+In the construction field, where it is still difficult to secure human resources despite efforts to improve productivity and secure domestic human resources, a system has been established to accept foreigners who have a certain level of expertise and skills and will be ready to work.
+That is the "Specified Skilled Worker system".

-With the establishment of this system, unlike the past when people were not allowed to continue to stay in Japan after completing Technical Intern Training (ii), it is now possible for them to continue working as a valuable asset for a total of five years.
-In addition, people who have completed Technical Intern Training and have returned to their home countries can now be called back and directly employed.
-Currently, the number of companies using this system is increasing, and it is clear that it is time to seriously consider measures to deal with the labor shortage.
+With the establishment of this system, unlike in the past, when continued residence was not allowed after completing the Technical Intern Training (ii) degree, it is now possible to continue to work as a force for companies for a total of five years.
+In addition, returning Technical Intern Training graduates can now be re-recruited and directly employed.
+Currently, the number of companies using this system is increasing, and it can be seen that it is time to seriously consider countermeasures against labor shortages.

 Are you considering medium- to long-term measures to secure human resources?